bengfarrell/rgf-blog/content/blog/2016-02-29-scotto-cellars-heavyweight-wine.md

 For the cabernet sauvignon, my description lives on: _A wine of potentiality.
 Presently a funnel of spice, sucking you into a pit of blackberry tar.
 In time, the funnel may dissipate into mist, and the tar bake to brownies, but will I wait that long?_

-In other words, aging is recommended to realize this wine’s full potential -- but it definitely has that potential.
+In other words, aging is recommended to realize this wine’s full potential—but it definitely has that potential.
 Here’s the Quini profile (ignore that it says White Stone Vineyards):

 [![Heavyweight Wine Cabernet Sauvignon Review](http://s3.amazonaws.com/thegourmez-wpmedia/2016/02/Heavyweight-Cabernet-Sauv-1024x716.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/02/Heavyweight-Cabernet-Sauv.jpg)